Jussie Smollett: ‘I Have Been Truthful And Consistent’

 — Jamil Smith (@JamilSmith) March 26, 2019

-For the ensuing month, the story was frequently questioned, with local media in Chicago receiving frequent leaks, presumably from police sources, questioning various parts of Smollett’s story, even as the Chicago Police Department’s leadership continued to refer to him as a victim.
+For the ensuing month, the story was frequently questioned, with local media in Chicago receiving frequent leaks — presumably from police sources — questioning various parts of Smollett’s story.
+Throughout, the Chicago Police Department’s leadership continued to refer to him as a victim.

 The actor continued to stand firm, even in national television interviews, until two men who claimed to be his co-conspirators told police that Smollett had staged the attack with their help.